-Blatter, though, expects football to help unite the nation, and Brazil will lift the Confederations Cup on Sunday if it can beat reigning world and European champions Spain.
+Blatter, though, expects soccer to help unite the nation, and Brazil will lift the Confederations Cup on Sunday if it can beat reigning world and European champion Spain.

 "Hope is one of the elements of football ... we play football nowadays in all perturbed countries in all the world," Blatter said.
 "And not only in the perturbed countries where there are many (security) situations, like in Syria or in Afghanistan where we play football, but also (where) there is some social unrest.

 "Look at European countries, there is social unrest — there are demonstrations in Portugal, France, Italy, Spain, Turkey, Greece."